-Restricted Cash is held for security for decommissioning costs is reported in the balance sheet and cash flow separately.
+Restricted Cash is held as for security for decommissioning costs and is reported in the balance sheet and statement of cash flow separately.
 If the expected duration of the restriction is less than twelve months, then it is shown in current assets.

-Restricted Bank Deposit is cash held on deposit of RMB150,000,000 (CAD\$30,030,030) is held in a debt service reserve account on a 3-year term for the purpose of servicing the Syndicate Facility and RMB Banking facility, which can be accessed with penalty loss of interest and/or permission of the Syndicate.
+Restricted Bank Deposit is cash held on deposit of RMB150,000,000 (CAD\$28,879,476), which is held in a debt service reserve account on a 3-year term for servicing the Syndicate Facility and RMB Banking Facility (Note 11), and can be accessed with penalty loss of interest and/or permission of the Syndicate.